 Mary believes strongly in civic responsibility and participation, and has been active on the OCAFC board for many terms, including President.
 Her investment management business focusing on families and non-profit organizations gives her a level of comfort in dealing with OCAFC’s financial matters.
 She is responsible for filing our tax returns.

 As a Financial Advisor at Morgan Stanley, Bo is committed to providing highly personalized solutions to his clients.
-He believes that the foundation of comprehensive wealth management begins with a solid financial planning focused on achieving each client’s unique financial goals.
-Bo grew up in China and received his MPA from Pace University in 2011.
-Bo has a deep commitment to philanthropy and actively volunteers for different nonprofit organizations in Westchester and Fairfield counties.
+Bo grew up in China and received his MPA from Pace University.
+Bo actively volunteers for different nonprofit organizations in Westchester and Fairfield counties.

 Mr. Fang Zhou is currently with City National Rochdale as SVP, Director of Quantitative Group.
 Before that, he was with Citigroup Asset Management.
 He received his B.Sc and MBA from Peking University and M.Sc. from Fairfield University.